Click HERE to Explore Meredith Monk’s Vimeo Page!

 CLICK HERE to watch Book of Days

 Book of Days is a film about time, originally drawing parallels between the Middle Ages, a time of war, plague and fear of the Apocalypse, with modern times of racial and religious conflict, the AIDS epidemic, and fear of nuclear annihilation.
-In light of the current pandemic of 2020, the cyclical nature of such phenomenon has made itself known once more.
+In light of the current pandemic, the cyclical nature of such phenomena has made itself known once more.
 While the film provides no answers, it nevertheless is a tribute to vision and the imagination, and a poetic incantation of that which connects us.
 Book of Days previously aired on PBS, was shown at the New York Film Festival and was selected for the Whitney Biennial.

 Photo: Giuseppe Pino